Chesapeake Bay Retriever: Health

 A UK Kennel Club survey puts the median lifespan of the breed at 10.75 years (average 9.85).
 A US breed club survey puts the average lifespan at 9.4 years.
-1 in 4 lived to 13 years or more while 1 in 5 don't live past 5 years.
+One in four lived to 13 years or more, while one in five did not live past 5 years.

+The Chesapeake Bay Retriever is one of the breeds more commonly affected by degenerative myelopathy.

 History

 Chesapeake Bay Retrievers trace their history to two pups who were rescued from a foundering ship in Maryland in 1807.
 The male "Sailor" and female "Canton" were described as Newfoundland dogs, but were more accurately Lesser Newfoundland or St. John's water dogs.
 These two lived in different parts of the bay area and there is no record of a litter being produced together.
 They were bred with area dogs, with more consideration given to ability than to breed, to create the beginnings of the Chesapeake Bay Retriever breed.
 There are few records of the breeds of these early dogs, but spaniels and hounds were included.
 Dogs from both Chesapeake Bay shores were recognized as one of three types of Chesapeake Bay Ducking Dog in 1877.
 In 1918 a single type, called the Chesapeake Bay Retriever, was recognized by the American Kennel Club, and there have been few changes to the breed standard since then.

 George Law, who rescued the pups, wrote this account in 1845 which appears on the website of the American Chesapeake Bay Retriever Club: